-We all know how important it is to visit the dentist every six months for a cleaning and checkup, but for those who skip those twice yearly appointments, you may need some extra care to put a smile back on your face.
+We all know how important it is to visit the dentist every six months for a cleaning and checkup, but for those who skip those twice yearly appointments, you may need some extra care in the form of dental scaling.

 Over the course of time, plaque builds up in everyone’s mouth.
 Saliva, bacteria, and proteins make a thin film that covers your teeth.
 When you eat, tiny particles, acids, and sugars from your food stick to this film, creating plaque.
 Brushing helps get rid of some of the buildup, but there are plenty of places your toothbrush and dental floss just can’t reach, particularly at the gumline.
 This excess plaque can lead to gum disease and tooth decay.